-Gwyneth Paltrow’s Wedding Ring Is Perfect For The Understated Bride
+Gwyneth Paltrow’s Wedding Band Is About To Inspire Understated Brides

 As any pop culture aficionado knows well, Hollywood weddings are usually sealed with a giant, glitzy ring.
 From princess cuts to eternity bands, diamonds are often the go-to for celebrity wedding bands.
 But minimalists, rejoice — Gwyneth Paltrow's wedding ring shows that sometimes less is more.